pbaudri/todo_app/README.md

-# todo_app

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with Navigator 2.0 and analysis options.

 A few resources to get you started if this is your first Flutter project: